needle-mirror/com.unity.recorder/Documentation~/KnownIssues.md

 **Limitation:** The Unity Editor playback process might substantially slow down if you perform concurrent recordings with multiple Movie Recorders, particularly with large image resolutions (full HD or higher).

 **Workaround:** The recommended use case is to limit yourself to one Movie recording at a time.
 Ensure that you have only one active Movie Recorder in the Recorder window and no Movie Recorder Clips in Timeline, or vice-versa.
-If you need to keep concurrent recordings for some reason, you can still set up lower resolutions or try different encoders (for instance, the MP4 encoding step is much faster than the ProRes one).
+If you need to keep concurrent recordings for some reason, you can still set up lower resolutions or try different encoders.

 #### ActiveCamera recording not available with SRPs